djcooke/compendium/pomanders.md

     image: serenity.png
     description: 'Removes all enchantments from the current floor.'
     tips:
-      - 'Use when you can''t deal with the floor effects and don''t want to use a rage/petrify/magicite'
+      - 'Use when you can''t deal with the floor enchantments and don''t want to use a rage/petrify/magicite - especially if you have other beneficial effects such as strength, steel, flight, or alteration running'
-      - 'Make sure the save one for HoH floor 99, which always has 3 floor effects.'
+      - 'Make sure to save one for HoH floor 99, which always has 3 enchantments.'
   - name: Intuition
     image: intuition.png
     description: 'Reveals the floor''s hidden treasure.'